hasibzunair/RSUD20K/README.md

 RSUD20K is a new object detection dataset for road scene understanding, comprised of over **20K** high-resolution images from the driving perspective on Bangladesh roads, and includes **130K** bounding box annotations for **13** objects.

+Here's a collage of video predictions of object detector trained on RSUD20K in action!
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/pdRXa10SrAc/0.jpg)](https://www.youtube.com/watch?v=pdRXa10SrAc)

 ## 1. Specification of dependencies